Farmers Market Promotion Program (FMPP)

 The Farmers Market Promotion Program (FMPP) offers grants to projects that assist in the development, coordination, and expansion of domestic farmers markets, roadside stands, community‐supported agriculture (CSA) programs, agritourism activities, and other direct producer‐to‐consumer market opportunities.

 Funding may support two types of projects.

 Projects that have a direct benefit for farm and ranch operations serving local markets, such as:

 - Local farmer, rancher, or market manager training and education

-- Farmers market, roadside stand, CSA, or agritourism activity startup or expansion
+- Farmers market, roadside stand, CSA, or agritourism or online sales activity startup or expansion

 - Market analysis and planning for a direct producer-to-consumer market opportunity

 - Recruitment and outreach to new and beginning farmers and ranchers, as well as to consumers in support of direct producer-to-consumer markets

 Community development, training, and technical

 Projects that support the applicant's efforts to provide outreach, training, and technical assistance to farm and ranch operations serving local markets, such as: